-The palace is dated from 2500 – 2450 BCE, and this is the most extensive structure in Israel from the Early Bronze period (6000 square meters).
+The palace is dated from 2500 – 2450 BCE, the most extensive structure in Israel from the Early Bronze period (6000 square meters).

 The wall’s width is about 2 meters.
-And as you can see, every constant distance there is a “rectangular extension”.
-Such form allowed the wall to be much higher since the “extensions” served as support stands.
+And as you can see, there is a “rectangular extension at every constant distance.”
+This form made the wall much higher since the “extensions” served as support stands.

 The palace has two main areas: a big courtyard and small rooms and halls.

-Near one of the entrances to the palace, you can find a hypostyle hall.
+You can find a hypostyle hall near one of the palace entrances.
 There are nine column bases.
 And nine wooden pillars supported the roof.

 We visited several additional places, and after about 35 minutes, the tour ended.
-But if you cannot join the tour, I recommend watching the video above.
+But I recommend watching the video above if you cannot join the tour.

 Tel Jarmuth in the Bible